Why Spongebob has digestion issues, and the Perfect Poop Formula

 Okay, so how I can make sure my poop — and digestive health — are in order?
 Great question, Poop Padawan.
 First, let’s look at the problem with some common interventions.

-Most fiber products contain a ton of crap that actually hurt your digestion.
+Most fiber supplements contain a ton of crap that actually hurt your digestion.
 Sure, they contain psyllium as the principal ingredient, which has shown it can get to the job done in smoothing out constipation and improving the gut microbiome (6), but, if not taken with enough fluids, it can actually obstruct digestion (7).

 These products contain ingredients like aspartame — the sweetener in Diet Coke that correlates to weight gain (8) and damages the gut microbiome (9) — food dyes, and artificial flavor and colors.
 In other words, ingredients that harm your digestion.